jayman-cooks/Better-slack-bot/README.md

 ```
 Your docker image should now run in a container!

-## Using AWS:
+## Using AWS (jumping off point):
 To run this on AWS is a bit complicated(only do this if you have experience).
 You need to create an ECR repo, push the docker image, and create a Lambda function using it.
 Here are some good resources:
 https://docs.aws.amazon.com/AmazonECR/latest/userguide/getting-started-cli.html
 https://docs.aws.amazon.com/lambda/latest/dg/images-create.html

-Once you have your Lambda function, bump up your timeout value to something over a minute.
+Once you have your Lambda function, bump up your timeout value to something pretty similar to your run duration.
 You can use the test event to run your bot.
+Another AWS service would probably work, but I chose Lambda because it could theoretically be free.
+Be careful with ECR though; you only get 1 year of free private storage.